graph-learning/glfrontiers.github.io/README.md

-# simdl.github.io
+# glfrontiers.github.io
-Deep Learning for Simulation (simDL)
+New Frontiers in Graph Learning (GLFrontiers)